Attention: NBT writers

-The National Benchmark Tests (NBTs) were commissioned by Universities South Africa (then called Higher Education South Africa: HESA) with the task of assessing academic readiness of first year university students as a supplement to secondary school reports on learning achieved in content specific courses.
+The National Benchmark Tests (NBTs) were commissioned by Universities South Africa (formerly: Higher Education South Africa: HESA) with the task of assessing academic readiness of first year university students as a supplement to secondary school reports on learning achieved in content specific courses.

 The NBTs assess the ability to combine aspects of prior learning in competency areas - Academic Literacy (AL), Quantitative Literacy (QL) and Mathematics (MAT) - that directly impact on success of first year university students.
 AL and QL are combined in the AQL test and written in a three hour morning session; the MAT is written in a three hour afternoon session.
 Both are administered under standardized testing conditions at sites across South Africa on designated ‘national’ test dates.